Kenil16/master_project/README.md

 git clone https://github.com/Kenil16/master_project.git
 ```

-Now the project can be installed with all dependencies by running the scipt [init_setup.bash](https://github.com/Kenil16/master_project/blob/master/software/ros_workspace/init_setup.bash).
+Now the project can be installed with all dependencies by running the script [init_setup.bash](https://github.com/Kenil16/master_project/blob/master/software/ros_workspace/init_setup.bash).
 Now change directory and run the initialization script:
 ```bash
 #Change directory and execute the initialization script
 cd software/ros_workspace/
 . ./init_setup.bash
 ```

 Now the installation and setup of the system are completed.
-If one wants to install the necessary software one-by-one, the following stepts must be completed.
+If one wants to install the necessary software one-by-one, the following steps must be completed.

 Install PX4 dependencies:
 ```bash